Jonas vs Acumatica

 Implementation Comparison

-• Acumatica implementations are typically faster, but spend significant time configuring workflows and integrations to match their needs downstream.
+• Acumatica implementations are structured differently, but spend significant time configuring workflows and integrations to match their needs downstream.

 • Jonas takes longer to implement for accounting, but with job cost, WIP, and GL tightly structured from day one, it reduces cleanup later.